Excluding affine configurations over a finite field: Introduction

 The system \mytag{} is called\footnote{The notions `moderate' and `temperate' were introduced in \cite{Mimura-Tokushige-shape} and \cite{JosseDion}, respectively.} \begin{itemize} \item \emph{moderate} if there is a $\delta>0$ such that $|S|=O(q^{(1-\delta)n})$ for any set $S\subseteq \F_q^n$ that does not contain a \mytag{}-shape, \item \emph{temperate} if there is a $\delta>0$ such that $|S|=O(q^{(1-\delta)n})$ for any set $S\subseteq \F_q^n$ that does not contain a generic solution to \mytag{}. \end{itemize} It follows that a temperate system is also moderate, provided the system does not imply an equation of the form $x_{j_1}-x_{j_2}=0$.
 In this paper we will show that under certain natural restrictions on \mytag, the system \mytag{} is temperate.

 Below, we mention some recent work on finding such exponential bounds for each of the three notions of non-degeneracy.
-In all cases, the main tool is the slice-rank method or a variation thereof.
+In all cases, the main tool is the slice rank method or a variation thereof.

 \paragraph{Non-trivial solutions} Perhaps the simplest and most studied system is the single equation $x_1-2x_2+x_3=0$ where the solutions are precisely the $3$-term arithmetic progressions.
 In this case, the notions `non-trivial', `\mytag-shape' and `generic' coincide (for $q$ odd\footnote{If $q$ is even, the problem is not interesting.
 Indeed, $x_1,x_2,x_1$ is a `nontrivial' 3-AP for any $x_1\neq x_2$ and, moreover, no 3-AP $x_1,x_2,x_3$ exists with $x_1$, $x_2$, and $x_3$ pairwise distinct.}).
 A set $S\subseteq \F_3^n$ with no nontrivial $3$-term progressions is known as a \emph{cap set}.
 Based on the ground-breaking result of Croot, Lev, and Pach \cite{Croot-Lev-Pach}, it was shown in \cite{Ellenberg-Gijswijt} that $|S|\leq 3\cdot 2.756^n$ for any cap set $S\subseteq \F_3^n$.
 More generally, the authors show that any set $S\subseteq \F_q^n$ without non-trivial solutions to a given balanced equation $a_1x_1+a_2x_2+a_3x_3=0$ has exponentially small density in $\F_q^n$.
 In~\cite{kovac2021popular} the proof is adapted to upper bound sets in $(\F_q^2)^n$ without right isosceles triangles.